mikependon/RepoDB/Docs/pages/attributes.rst

 Primary
 -------

-Used to define a primary key from the class object.
+Is used to define a primary key property in the class.

 .. highlight:: c#